About to start packing your life to relocate abroad? Find out how much money do you need to move to Portugal!

 Digital Nomad Visa

-This value is four times the minimum wage, and will be updated every time the minimum wage increases.
+This threshold is set at four times the national minimum wage and is adjusted whenever the minimum wage increases.

 Summary of Total Estimated Costs